Check out A Few Wisdom Points that I learnt from My Trip to Osaka and Kyoto in Japan in what was indeed an eye-opening experience.

 A Few Wisdom Points from My Trip to Osaka and Kyoto in Japan

 The knowledge in this article will help you with your adventures in the neighbouring cities, but some of it will also be useful through your travels in other areas in Japan.
-So, please sit back, get yourself a coffee and have a read through a few of the things I learned from my brief trip to Osaka and Kyoto.
+So, please sit back, get a coffee and read through some things I learned from my brief trip to Osaka and Kyoto.

 A trip to Osaka and Kyoto begins with smooth Sailing at the airport